 Note that activating the screen on or plugging in the device exits Doze and removes these processing restrictions.
 The additional behavior does not affect recommendations and best practices in adapting your app to the prior version of Doze introduced in Android 6.0 (API level 23), as discussed in Optimizing for Doze and App Standby.
-You should still follow those recommendations, such as using Google Cloud Messaging (GCM) to send and receive messages, and start planning updates to accomodate the additional Doze behavior.
+You should still follow those recommendations, such as using Google Cloud Messaging (GCM) to send and receive messages, and start planning updates to accommodate the additional Doze behavior.

 Android 7.0 removes three implicit broadcasts in order to help optimize both memory use and power consumption.
 This change is necessary because implicit broadcasts frequently start apps that have registered to listen for them in the background.
 Removing these broadcasts can substantially benefit device performance and user experience.